All Benchmarks

 Fastest (Read, 32 CPUs)Slowest (Read, 1 CPU)Fastest (Write, 32 CPUs)Slowest (Write, 1 CPU)

 Uses the sync.Map type from the standard library.
 It is inherently thread-safe and needs no external locking.
-Optimised for keys that are stable over time — performs best when entries are written once and read many times.
+Optimised for keys that are stable over time.
+It performs best when entries are written once and read many times.

 CPU: